7ep/demo/docs/BDD.md

 Unit testing and test-driven development (TDD)
 -----------------------------------------------

-Use the IDE to automatically create the method.
-It will define a method that returns nothing.
 Let's now create a unit test for that method:

-LibraryUtilsTests.java:
+Go to LibraryUtilsTests.java.
+To do this, you can either press ctrl+n and type LibraryUtilsTests, or click on the menu bar and select Navigate > Class and type in LibraryUtilsTests.
+Once there, scroll down to the bottom of the file, but before the last curly brace, and add this test:

       @Test